Netspaces · 2022–2024

 Distribution by giving ownership away.

 I led the journey from acquisition to subscriber conversion.
 Its engine was an airdrop: Brazil's first tokenized property, split into fractions and given away to get people transacting.
-Wallets fed experimentation, and experimentation fed the subscription.
+This was the funnel's experimentation stage, the taste of ownership that sat between opening a wallet and paying for one.

 The redemption flow I designed, as it shipped (2022).